-If you'd like to work for a local company and manage your own projects while earning a competitive graduate salary, consider a Knowledge Transfer Partnership (KTP).
-Find out more about the scheme and how to apply
+If you'd like to work for a business and manage your own projects while earning a competitive graduate salary, consider applying to join the Knowledge Transfer Partnership (KTP) programme

 What are Knowledge Transfer Partnerships?

-The KTP scheme is one of the UKs largest graduate employment programmes and one of the longest running.
-It helps business to innovate and grow by providing three-way collaboration between universities, organisations and graduates.
+The KTP scheme is one of the UK's largest graduate employment programmes and one of the longest running.
+It helps UK-based organisations to innovate and grow through a three-way partnership with universities and graduates.

 - reorganising production facilities